broeser/wellid/README.md

 ## Before you start

 - All examples from this manual can be found in [usage_examples.php](usage_examples.php) in the same order as in the manual.
+If an example uses an additional class, that class can be found in the examples/-directory.
 - **IMPORTANT NOTE:** Never try to validate raw data!
 Sanitize your data first, then pass it to wellid.
 Recommended sanitization options are:
   1. Let your framework handle sanitization